travis-ci/docs-travis-ci-com/blog/_posts/2013-01-25-the-worker-gets-a-revamp.md

 VirtualBox has got us very far.
 It was great for development, had some fantastic features like snapshots and immutable disk images, and had some great tools built around it like [vagrant](http://www.vagrantup.com/).

-As we grew from one worker box to our current 12, maintainence of the VMs became a pain.
+As we grew from one worker box to our current 24, maintenance of the VMs became a pain.
 Updating a worker took up to an hour as each VM on the host had to be provisioned and primed for use.
 Also, because of how VirtualBox works, we had to plan for how many Ruby boxes we would run, or how many Perl/Python/PHP (PPP) or JVM boxes we needed.
 To make a long story short, we could not easily dynamically decide what builds a host box could or would run.

 And of course there are the API isuses and VirtualBox specific errors, like trying to shut down VMs which looked liked they were shutting down but were actually stuck.
 Initially we implemented a crud 'kill -9' trick which would detect this error and then, well, shell out and kill the VM process using it's process id, which  seemed to work for a while, but was not fool proof by any means.
 In fact, it was mearly a band aid around a more complicated issue of 'what does the future architecture of Travis look like?'